sdmalek44/job_tracker/README.md

 [ ] The application has been styled.

-[ ] The application uses a color scheme.
+[ ] The application uses a balanced, considered color scheme.

 [ ] The application implements a font (that is not the default font).